-In the second finalist story from our ‘Most Understanding Couple’ campaign, we travel to Jinuwa a small town in southern central Nepal.
-Jinuwa is just 4 km from the famous east-west highway and yet despite being so close to one of Nepal’s busiest roads the town itself, surrounded by open fields and beautiful yellow-colored mustard crops, has the feeling that time and transport links have not brought too many changes to this quiet part of the country.
+For the second finalist story from our ‘Most Understanding Couple’ campaign, we travelled to Jinuwa, a small town in southern central Nepal.
+Just 4 km from the famous east-west highway, Jinuwa has a quiet and timeless feel, despite being so close to one of Nepal’s busiest roads the town itself, surrounded by open fields and beautiful yellow-colored mustard crops.

-At first their relationship was purely professional.
-Then one day they chanced to meet outside of school, at a community festival where they were both assigned to prepare food for the guests.
-After the event, Lekhnath asked Rekha for a walk.
-Concerned about what others might think, Rekha was reluctant at first, but in the end she decided to follow her heart for what turned out to be the first of many walks together.
+At first, their relationship was purely professional.
+Then, at a community festival where they were both assigned to prepare food for the guests, the two first met outside of the school.
+After the event ended, Lekhnath asked Rekha for a walk.
+Concerned about what others might think, Rekha was reluctant at first, but in the end she decided to take a chance and joined him in what turned out to be the first of many walks together.

-As their relationship developed, so did external pressures and the couple became increasingly aware of the views and expectations of the society they were living in.
-Jinuwa is a small town, where people hold traditional and conservative values.
-Having a romantic relationship was frowned upon and couples were expected to get married by family arrangement not by chance meetings.
+As their relationship developed, so did the external pressures from the society around them.
+Jinuwa is a traditional and conservative town, and having a romantic relationship was frowned upon.
+Couples were expected to get married by family arrangement not by chance meetings.

-Not wanting to be bound by traditions that looked down on their relationship, the couple stayed together and after three years decided they wanted to get married.
-As was customary, Lekhnath asked Rekha’s father for her hand in marriage, but Rekha’s father declined.
+Refusing to be bound by traditions that looked down on their relationship, the couple stayed together and, after three years, decided to get married.
+As per custom, Lekhnath asked Rekha’s father for her hand in marriage, only to be declined.
 Not ready to accept defeat, Rekha suggested they elope and soon after the couple were married.
-Three months later, their parents accepted their love for each other and gave them their blessing.
+After three months of matrimony, their parents accepted their love for each other and gave them their blessing.

-But how has the couple coped with having a relationship that was judged and condemned by their families and communities?
+But how has the couple coped with having a relationship so heavily judged and condemned by their families and communities?
 And what made Rekha go against her family’s wishes and decide to elope?
 We talked to them to find out more…

 Rekha: I don’t know where the courage comes from.
 I was just a simple girl from this village.
 When my parents disagreed, I couldn’t think of a life without him.
 The courage somehow emerged from within and I was the one who told him that we should elope.
 He agreed and we ran away from the village and went to Dang.
 We got married straight after.